 Hello and welcome!
 My name is Michael Z. Zaki.

-I believe that storytelling is the cornerstone of human culture.
+I believe that storytelling is a cornerstone of culture.
 The stories we tell about ourselves, our culture, and other cultures have such a deep impact on how people live their lives.
 We all tell stories, and to me, it is an honor to tell stories publicly and for a living.

 I have been writing for the internet for over a decade.
 I write about culture, mental health, philosophy, media, and of course, rabbits.